AviatrixSystems/Docs/HowTos/tgw_faq.rst

 The Edge Segmentation is only applicable to TGW Orchestrator deployed Spoke VPCs.
 It does not apply to Aviatrix Encrypted Transit.

+To enable Edge Segmentation, go to Transit Network -> Setup -> Step 3, Connect to VGW/External Device/CloudN, to select the option "Enable Edge Segmentation".

 .. |tgw_overview| image:: tgw_overview_media/tgw_overview.png
    :scale: 30%